 My profile would be boring, so I won't bother (you can visit my dad Mitzie the Clown instead) ... and I won't list a bunch of do this and do that's.
 "Help with Find A Grave" has all that.... assuming you've read them.

-With sand fleas and no-see-ums biting, dodging bee's, garden snakes, and one territorial hawk, currently up against a serious gaggle of geese (ie: goose poo) - I've swept the dirt, trimmed the grass, blown off the leaves and dug out the forgotten stones.
+With sand fleas and no-see-ums biting, dodging bee's, garden snakes, one territorial hawk, and a serious gaggle of geese (ie: goose poo) - I've swept the dirt, trimmed the grass, blown off the leaves and dug out the forgotten stones.
 Each one will tell you a story; of love, laughter and sadness.